 Free stem-cell therapy to critical patients of COVID-19

-H. H. Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces, offered to pay all costs related to stem cell therapy of critical patients of the novel coronavirus, COVID-19.
+H. H. Sheikh Mohamed bin Zayed Al Nahyan, president of the UAE, offered to pay all costs related to stem cell therapy of critical patients of the novel coronavirus, COVID-19.

 The initiative of Sheikh Mohamed bin Zayed Al Nahyan came after Abu Dhabi Stem Cell Center (ADSCC) announced the development of an innovative and promising treatment for COVID-19 infections using stem cells.
 Stem-cell therapy involves extracting stem cells from the patient’s blood and reintroducing them after activating them.
 The treatment was administered to 73 COVID-19 patients in the UAE and they have all got cured of the virus.